willmorrison1/daRt/README.md

 ### SimulationFiles

-The “SimulationFiles” object contains all information on the files that will be loaded, based on the provided “SimulationFilter”.
+The “SimulationFiles” object contains all information on the files that will be loaded, based on the provided `SimulationFilter`.
 It is used to explore the DART output directory structure.
 First define the simulation directory.
-For this example, ‘simulationDir’ is a relative directory (based on the github data provided) and consists of one simulation.
+For this example, `simulationDir` is a relative directory (based on the github data provided) and consists of one simulation.

 ``` r